This text accompanies

 Posted by Peter Ungphakorn

-The text was then negotiated among a group of key delegations, including coordinators of groups of members active in the talks.
+The text was then negotiated among a group of key delegations, including coordinators of groups of members active in the talks, right up to the eve of the Ministerial Conference.
 Various further changes were discussed and proposed.
-(See this Twitter thread.)
+(See also this Twitter thread.)

 > See earlier analysis: 8 reasons why countries disagree over a WTO intellectual property waiver